byuweb/byu-news-components/README.md

 NB: If you want the latest stories, just leave out the `min-date` and `max-date` attributes.

 ### Customize Children
-Customize the `byu-story` children of `byu-news` by using variable CSS.
+Customize the `byu-story` children of `byu-news` by using variable CSS and classes.
 For example:

 ```css
 body {